On an Erd\H{o}s-Szekeres Game: Strategy when b=4

 \section{Strategy when b=4}

 We now consider the $(a,4)$-game ($a \geq 4$).
 This is the first case where the game board has sufficiently many rows that the same shading can be obtained by more than one permutation, and so we only describe it in terms of shaded boards.
-However, an interested player -- thinking in terms of permutations -- can consider the ordered pairs corresponding to each digit in the game so far to determine a next digit that follows the strategy given here.
+However, an interested reader -- thinking in terms of permutations -- can consider the ordered pairs corresponding to each entry in the game so far to determine a next entry that follows the strategy given here.

 \begin{theorem} Player 1 has a winning strategy in the $(a,4)$-game where $a \geq 4$. \end{theorem}

 \begin{proof} The game board in this situation is a $3 \times (a-1)$ grid.

 To begin the game, player 1 shades cell $(1,1)$.
 Regardless of whether player 2 shades cell $(1,2)$ or cell $(2,1)$, player 1 responds by shading cell $(2,2)$.